-In 2009 the California Natural Resources Agency prepared a report to the Governor entitled "2009 California Climate Adaptation Strategy."
-The report details the expected impacts of global warming in California.
+In 2009 and 2013 the California Natural Resources Agency prepared reports to the Governor on California’s Climate Adaptation Strategy, and the Agency also produced three Climate Change Assessments based on peer reviewed science.
+Those reports detail the existing and expected impacts of global warming in California.
 These include:

 - Losses to the Sierra snowpack and water supply.
 The Sierra Nevada snowpack functions as the most important natural reservoir of water in California.
 Under current conditions, the snowpack is created in fall and winter and slowly releases about 15 million acre-feet of water in the spring and summer, when California needs it most.
 California’s dams and water storage facilities are built to handle the snow melt as it happened in the past.
 Higher temperatures are now causing the snowpack to melt earlier and all at once.
 Earlier and larger releases of water could overwhelm California’s water storage facilities, creating risk of floods and water shortages.